All Categories

 Apart from AM and RF tags, Electromagnetic (EM) tags are also used in EAS systems.
 These tags work on very low-frequency 10Hz-100Hz and can be used for small objects and metal objects such as cosmetic items, items wrapped in foils, DIY tools, cans, homeware, etc.

-For deactivation of such tags, magnetization is used which is done using tag detachers.
+For the deactivation of such tags, magnetization is used using tag detachers.

 How much does an EAS Tag Cost?